-2025 Annual NMD4C Early-Career Awards Open for Applications
+2025 Annual NMD4C Early-Career Awards is Open for Applications

 We are excited to announce the opening of our third annual early-career awards competition!

-This annual award program provides three awards, celebrating excellence and contribution to the neuromuscular field by early career investigators across both clinical and basic science streams.
+This program provides three awards, celebrating excellence and contribution to the neuromuscular field by early career investigators across both clinical and basic science streams.
 The three categories included in the competition are Early Career Biomedical Researcher of the Year, Early Career Clinical Researcher of the Year, and Publication of the Year.

 Through these awards, we provide a method of recognizing outstanding achievement by early career neuromuscular researchers and clinicians on behalf of the Canadian neuromuscular community.
 Recipients receive a tangible accolade to bolster their academic CVs in pursuit of future academic appointments and grant applications.
 This award program is a part of the network’s broader strategy to provide support for Canadian early-career neuromuscular investigators.